-Most back problems start for no obvious reason, which can be very frustrating.
+Back pain is extremely common in the general population with most back problems start for no obvious reason.
 The spine is strong and back problems are rarely due to any serious disease or damage.
+Most back problems arise from the muscles in the back rather than the spine itself.

 Back problems can cause a range of symptoms, including: